Saudi Arabia Sought Dialogue With Iran. Then The U.S.-Iranian Conflict Escalated

 "We saw an 80% reduction in Saudi airstrikes on Yemen.
 We saw talks between the Houthis and the Saudis, which led to an exchange of more than 100 prisoners of war," he says.
 "And now we apparently also saw that there were messages being sent between ... the Saudis and Iran."

-In his televised speech Wednesday, Trump said Iran's attacks earlier in the day in Iraq did not harm any Americans and that the country appears "to be standing down."
+In his televised speech Wednesday, Trump said that Iran's attacks earlier in the day in Iraq did not harm any Americans and that the country appears "to be standing down."

 If tensions do de-escalate, the analysts agree, there's still a chance that attempts for a detente between Iran and Saudi Arabia can resume.